CommunityDragon/Docs/assets.md

  - [Companions](https://raw.communitydragon.org/latest/plugins/rcp-be-lol-game-data/global/default/assets/loadouts/companions/) (as displayed in lobby)
  - [Map skins](https://raw.communitydragon.org/latest/plugins/rcp-be-lol-game-data/global/default/assets/loadouts/tftmapskins/) (as displayed in lobby)
  - [UI assets](http://raw.communitydragon.org/pbe/game/assets/ux/tft/) (look in subdirectories for more)

+## Event assets

+Some event assets are not available on raw.communitydragon.org, notably lore-related images and videos.
+They can be found sorted by year and event on [universe.communitydragon.org](https://universe.communitydragon.org).

 ## Obsolete assets